 The University of California, UC Berkeley school of law admissions process is one that’s holistic and doesn’t only take academics into consideration, but also your drive and personal qualities among others.

-UC Berkeley was founded in 1868 and the school of law has earned it’s place at the top echelons of the most prestigious law schools in USA, ranking in the top 10 law schools in the USA.
+UC Berkeley was founded in 1868 and the school of law has earned it’s place at the top echelons of the most prestigious law schools in USA, ranking in 9th in the top 10 law schools in the USA.

 Getting admission in itself is an achievement and to get your journey started, you need to acquaint yourself with the application process and what is required of you so you can go ahead to prepare a great application to boost your chances of getting in.